 Capacity: 20,738

 Q2 Stadium is a newly built facility in Austin, Texas.
-Austin FC, who were founded in 2018, play their home matches in the MLS here.
+Austin FC.
+The club was founded in 2018.
 The overall construction cost of the stadium was around $260 million.

 The stadium has hosted seven men’s and women’s international matches.
-This includes the first event that took place at Q2 Stadium, which was a Women’s international friendly contested between the United States and Nigeria.
+This includes the Women’s International Friendly between the United States and Nigeria, the first event to take place at Q2 Stadium.

 Recent matches at the stadium include the United States Men’s National Team's 3-0 victory against Trinidad and Tobago in a 2023-24 CONCACAF Nations League match.

 In 2024, the Q2 stadium hosted two matches in the Copa America, organised by CONMEBOL and CONCACAF.
-Jamaica lost 3-0 against Venezuela on 30 June 2024, and two days later, Costa Rica were 2-1 winners against Paraguay.
+On 30 June 2024, Jamaica lost 3-0 against Venezuela.
+Two days later, Costa Rica defeated Paraguay 2-1.

 9. BMO Stadium